The Gift of the Woodi

 "The Gift of the Woodi" is the nineteenth episode of the seventh season of the American television sitcom, Cheers, written by Phoef Sutton and directed by James Burrows.
 It originally aired on April 6, 1989, on NBC.
 In this episode, Woody Boyd sings a self-penned song "Kelly Kelly Kelly Kelly...", also called "The Kelly Song", as his birthday gift to his girlfriend Kelly Gaines.
 Cliff plans to popularize his invention "beetabaga", a vegetable hybrid of rutabaga and beetroot.
 Rebecca wants to downgrade her sexual appeal in attempt to impress her superiors.
 The song has been praised by the critics.
-It also was performed by a couple other performers and actor Woody Harrelson himself a few times, portrayer of Woody Boyd.
+It was also performed by a couple other performers and actor Woody Harrelson himself a few times, portrayer of Woody Boyd.